locked out of that american dream that you see advertised on tv

 Administrators are responding and will start installing cameras inside Eastside Friday, said Superintendent Donnie W. Evans.
 Violence is rising at Eastside, with an "unusually large number of incidents, student on student," Evans said.

 ...
-In addition to the security cameras, which will monitor the nearly 25 exit door, the school will increase police presence inside and outside the school.
+In addition to the security cameras, which will monitor the nearly 25 exit doors, the school will increase police presence inside and outside the school.
 Long-term, Evans intends to open two new alternative schools for some of Eastside's most challenging students; a place where they can learn better social and behavioral skills.

 "Until we can control them, we can't teach them," he said.